All Episodes

 Okay, a big door means that he supports legal immigration, not illegal immigration.

-And every listen, I don't care where you come from.
+And every, listen, I don't care where you come from.

 I really don't.

-I think, for example, having people, I I like the idea of merit-based immigration, especially for certain sectors, certain fields of endeavor.
+I think, for example, having people, I like the idea of merit-based immigration, especially for certain sectors, certain fields of endeavor.

-Okay, we have opportunities, we can't fill these positions.
+We can't fill these positions.

 Absolutely.

-We I'm only asking for two things.
+I'm only asking for two things.

 In other words, that you're here because you want a better life.